top of page

 • description of work or services performed, and

-• a statement that it is made under CIPAA
+• a formal statement that it is made under CIPAA

 Here is a sample Payment Claim for readers to use.